LLM Context Engineering

 - Use

-@tablefor arrays of uniform objects – conversation history, search results - Cache compiled binary for frequently-used context segments
+@tablefor arrays of uniform objects – conversation history, search results - Use compact text for LLM input –

 - String deduplication helps when context has repetitive strings (roles, tool names)